-Please find below details of how our Governing body is structured, including the names, categories and responsibilities for each Governor.
+Please find below details of how our Local Governance Committee is structured, including the names, categories and responsibilities for each Governor.

 Chair of Governors